 The Dodo Trail XTREME starts at the foot of Le Morne Brabant.
 The finish line is at the Riverland Sports Centre in Tamarin.
 Le Morne peninsula is known for Le Morne Brabant, the majestic mountain classified as a UNESCO World Heritage site on the basis of its historical and cultural importance.

 The participants will then enter a vast deer hunting ground, the first of several private properties they will cross in the southwest.
 This part of the race is done on hilly 4x4 trails, as the west coast panorama will start to be lightened by the rising sun.

 Afterwards, the track climbs steeply up to Piton Canot.
 At 550 m high, this peak offers a fantastic panorama over the region.
 The trail then follows steep and uneven terrain down to Chamarel and the second water station, located at the 16 km mark and at an altitude of 250 m.
 The next stage of the race is a long, steep ascent towards le Piton de la Rivière Noire, Mauritius’ highest peak at 828 m.
 From the top of le Piton de la Rivière Noire, runners will enjoy breath-taking views of the island’s luxuriant vegetation, its lagoon and the ocean beyond.

 A single track then follows the mountain’s edge, which can be very muddy at times, towards Grand Piton, some 700 m further along.
-It then winds its way to the Black River Gorges before reaching the forest and the third water table at 25 km and an altitude of 100 m.
+It then winds its way to the Black River Gorges before reaching the forest and the third water table (PK3) at 22 km.

-Trailers will follow the track right up to the third water station at Radier, at the 25 km mark (PK 3 on the trail map).
-A 4×4 track then climbs continuously over the next 5 km to an elevation of 650 m, through Plateau Remousse and Camphrier.
+A 4×4 track then climbs continuously over the next 5 km to an elevation of 600 m, through Plateau Remousse and Camphrier.
 Trailers will then enter a single track called “Brisée le Roi’’, a rustic muddy and rocky path, the most technical descent of the race.
 After reaching the river, runners will have an ascent of 400m of positive elevation to reach a 4x4 path.
 After 3km on the 4x4 trail, trailers will then reach the flat Macchabée section of the race and will keep left towards Macchabée Kiosk and the 32 km mark, where a fourth water station will be located (PK 4).

 From this vantage point, the entire west coast of the island is visible.
 Trailers will need to stay focused as they reach the Zepol track, which descends at an incline of over 30%.
 The trail then slopes back down to the Black River Gorges.
 After 200 m, trailers will Filwil track, then will follow a rocky and technical path down to a river where runners will climb a stile and enter the Matala hunting ground.